vistadataproject/nodeVISTA/setupDocker/README.md

 ## Building the Image and Starting the Container

+The following describes how to build a nodeVISTA image and run it in a docker container on your Mac.
+It assumes that you have installed _Docker for Mac_ available from [docker.com](https://docs.docker.com/docker-for-mac/install/).

+__BUT MOST PEOPLE WILL NEVER BUILD THE IMAGE__.
+They will [pull from the Docker Registry](#pull-and-run-the-docker-container)

 __Note__: the docker and basic scripts here are based on the OSEHRA Docker git, [github.com/OSEHRA/docker-vista](https://github.com/OSEHRA/docker-vista) which has both a wider (targets VISTA's beyond FOIA) and narrower (lack of node-based configuration) scope.